AdobeDocs/experience-platform.de-DE/help/data-access/api.md

 ## Zugriff auf den Inhalt einer Datei

 The [!DNL Data Access] API can also be used to access the contents of a file.
-Auf diese Weise können Sie den Inhalt in eine externe Quelle herunterladen.
+Auf diese Weise können Sie die Inhalte in eine externe Quelle herunterladen.

 **API-Format**